WLAN-Pi/wlanpi-nanohat-oled/README.md

 At the bottom of each screen display, contextual button labels are provided that show the available navigation options.

 To move vertically through a menu, a "Down" button is provided.
 By repeatedly hitting the "Down" button, it is possible to move through all available menu options.
-If more than one screenful of menu items are avalable, then scrolling down will move through all available options in a circular path.
+If more than one screenful of menu items are available, then scrolling down will move through all available options in a circular path.
 Hitting the "Next" button will move to a sub-menu level, or select a page of information, depending on the current level in the menu structure.

 When a menu structure is displayed, a "Back" button is provided to move back up to parent menu items.